rahuladream/rahuladream/README.md

 Hi, I'm Rahul Singh, a passionate self-taught Backend Developer & Machine Learning Enthusiast from India.

 - 🔭 I’m currently working on my multiple project [Fasttag][E-Commerce Security][Pattern Analysis]
-- 🌱 I’m currently learning mostly
+- 🌱 I’m currently teaching computer how to recommend me profitable stocks
-- 👯 I’m looking to collaborate on [Github Readme Stats](https://github.com/anuraghazra/github-readme-stats)
+- 👯 I’m actively posting on [Instagram](https://instagram.com/coding_panda)
-- 💬 Ask me about anything [here](https://github.com/anuraghazra/anuraghazra/issues)
+- 💬 Ask me about anything [here](https://github.com/rahuladream/rahuladream/issues)

 *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats]*